evanx/webserva/README.md

 This is determined from Digital Ocean infrastructure costs, as a market indicator.

 So sign up and imagine some cool use cases for storing data in memory in the cloud, publishable in volume via CDN, or kept private:
-- "open" keyspaces have a randomly-generated name that you can keep secret, or share
+- ephemeral keyspaces have a randomly-generated name to be secret by default, but sharable
 - keyspaces you create on account are private by default
 - private access is via client certs you have authorised on your account
 - you can publish specific keyspaces for read-only web access via CDN

-- "permutable" keyspaces can be shared e.g. for registries, message hubs and metrics aggregators
+Incidently, we will introduce an keyspace role which can append to a list, set a new field, and perform some other aggregating commands, but not perform any other mutative commands on existing keys created by other parties.
+This is potentially useful for registries, message hubs and metrics aggregators.

 <img src='http://evanx.github.io/images/rquery/rh.png'/>